 Here are some bird feeding tips from the RSPB, who believe that cats and feeding garden birds can work together:

-- put a bell on the cat’s collar – an RSPB study shows that this can reduce predation of birds by 41%.
+- put more than one bell on the cat’s collar – an RSPB study shows that this can reduce predation of birds by 41%.
 The collar should have a quick release buckle and be fitted properly.
 We are going to try this Bird Saver Cat Collar that has mutiple bells inside a ruff.